United Kingdom - Passport & Nationality - British Overseas Citizen (BOC) - Pre 1949 12(3)

 - in a place that was a British Protectorate, British Protected State, Mandated or Trust Territory; AND

-- to a parent who was born in a place that was within the Crowns Dominions.
+- to a father who was born in a place that was within the Crowns Dominions.

 1) a grandparent was born in the United Kingdom;